Numerical semigroups via projections and via quotients: Outline of Main Proof

-\end{itemize} The diagonal $(d_1,\ldots,d_n)$ is unique, and is called the \emph{Smith Normal Form} (SNF) of~$M$.
+See~\cite{Newman} for a broad overview.
+In particular, every integer matrix may be put in Smith Normal Form, and the diagonal $(d_1,\ldots,d_n)$ is unique (so often we simply call $(d_1,\ldots,d_n)$ the Smith Normal Form, or SNF, of $M$).
 The matrices $U$ and $V$ need not be unique.
-Furthermore, each product $d_1 d_2 \cdots d_i$ equals the gcd of the $i \times i$ minors of $M$ (with the convention that $\gcd(0,0) = 0$). \end{defn}
+Furthermore, each product $d_1 d_2 \cdots d_i$ equals the gcd of the $i \times i$ minors of $M$ (with the convention that $\gcd(0,0) = 0$).
 The Smith Normal Form of an integer matrix is a useful tool in discrete geometry and the theory of integer lattices.
-See~\cite{Newman} for a broad overview or~\cite{Stanley1} for an introduction with applications to combinatorics.
+See~\cite{Stanley1} for an introduction with applications to combinatorics.

 The following condition shows what SNF we need in order to guarantee we have a $k$-quotient (we save the proof for Section~\ref{sec:aux}).

 \begin{thm} Let $M \in \ZZ^{k\times k}$ be a full-rank matrix with positive first row $(a_1, \ldots, a_k)$.
 If $a_1, \ldots, a_k$ are relatively prime and the SNF for $M$ is $(1,d,d,\ldots,d)$ for some positive integer $d$, then